spangen87/memory-game/README.md

 ![W3C HTML Result](assets/readme-images/css-check.jpg)

 The validation through JSHint showed no errors.
 There was some warnings for older browsers.
+At first it showed some warnings for missing semicolons and a variable that i forgot that was unused.
+But that is now solved.

 ## Bugs
 Card animation will only work first time it is clicked.
 The bug was fixed by adding a remove class of the flipped cards in the function that check for pairs.